 Nutritional Benefits of Pecans

 Pecans contain more than 19 vitamins and minerals, including vitamin A, vitamin E, folic acid, calcium, magnesium, phosphorus, potassium, several B vitamins and zinc.
-One ounce of pecans provides 10
+One ounce of pecans provides 10 percent of the RDA for fiber.
+Pecans are also a natural, high-quality source of protein that contain very few carbohydrates and no cholesterol.
+They’re also naturally sodium-free, making them an excellent choice for those on a salt or sodium-restricted diet.

 1. Improves Brain Function